Logging in

 Firstly, please try the password reset tool, this is available within the ‘can’t access your account’ section on each login screen.

-If unsuccessful, you will need to call a Library IT Adviser.
+If unsuccessful, you will need to call an IT Adviser.

 For security reasons you will be asked questions to verify your identity.
 Passwords cannot be changed via email.